lokidokicoki/lokidokicoki.github.io/_gods/grayfoot.md

 He is usually seen wearing leather armour, a cloak and carrying a bow.
 He is the truest shot of all the Six.

+The Tracks of Grayfoot carved into floor of his temple.

 ![Tracks of Grayfoot](/assets/grayfoot-tracks-2.webp)